dustming/basinmaker/examples/wathershed_delineation_merit_90m_dem/README.md

       is the coordinates of the watershed outlet point in [lon,lat]
 * \<buffer_distance\>
       is the parameter that used to buffer the extent defined by \<outlet_pt\>
+* \<gis_platform\>
+    It is the parameter indicate which gis platform is used.
+For now only "qgis" is supported
 ```
 #############################################
 # define extent of the processing domain